-11.3.1.
-If a credit allocation is made, the Authority will charge \$75 (Monitoring -\$25; Asset Management - \$50) per each low-income housing tax credit (LIHTC) unit during the compliance period (first 15 years) and the extended use period (after the first 15 years).
-This amount will be due and payable by January 31 of each year.
+- 11.3.1.
+If a credit allocation is made, the Authority will charge \$90 (\$40-Monitoring + \$50-Asset Management) per each low-income housing tax credit (LIHTC) unit during the compliance period (first 15 years).
+During the extended period, the Authority will charge \$35 of Monitoring Fees per each low-income housing tax credit (LIHTC).
+This amount will be due and payable by January 31 of each year. - 11.3.2.
+Projects with HOME grants will be charged \$50 per HOME unit during the HOME compliance period.
+This charge is due and payable by January 31st of each year.